zigasancin/wordpress-optimization-toolbox/plugins/wp-smushit/readme.txt

-=== WP Smush Image Optimizer ===
-Plugin Name: WP Smush Image Optimizer
+=== Smush Image Compression and Optimization === Plugin Name: Smush Image Compression and Optimization
-Version: 2.5.2
+Version: 2.5.3
 Author: WPMU DEV
 Author URI: http://premium.wpmudev.org/
 Contributors: WPMUDEV, alexdunae
-Tags: image, optimize, lossless, lossy, photo, picture, seo, compression, optimization, JPG, PNG, Smush, Smush.it, Yahoo, Requires at least: 3.5
+Tags: image, optimize, compress, performance, lossless, lossy, photo, pictures, optimize JPG, compress PNG, Smush WordPress Compression, Smush.it
+Requires at least: 3.5
-Tested up to: 4.6.1
+Tested up to: 4.7.1
-Stable tag: 2.5.2
+Stable tag: 2.5.3
 License: GPL v2 - http://www.gnu.org/licenses/old-licenses/gpl-2.0.html

-Reduce image file sizes, improve performance and boost your SEO using the free <a href="https://premium.wpmudev.org/">WPMU DEV</a> WordPress Smush API.
+Compress and optimize image files, improve performance and boost your SEO rank using Smush WordPress image compression and optimization.

 == Description ==

-<strong>Resize and optimize all of your images</strong> with the <strong>incredibly powerful</strong> and <strong>100% free image smusher</strong>, brought to you by the superteam at WPMU DEV!
+<strong>Resize, optimize and compress all of your images</strong> with the <strong>incredibly powerful</strong> and <strong>100% free WordPress image smusher</strong>, brought to you by the superteam at WPMU DEV!

 <strong>Now with image resizing!</strong> Set a max width and height and large images will scale down as they are being compressed.